BasicsHome and Search

 In the 1911 census no. 207 is described as a 'lock-up shop' occupied by the Ealing Park Laundry, the building was in the category 'buildings not used as dwellings'.

-The Lodge of Affability (Freemasons) met at the Castle Inn from 1790 until the lodge was ‘erased’ in 1813 (I).
+The Lodge of Affability (Freemasons) met at the Castle Inn from 1790 until the lodge was 'erased' in 1813 (I).
 It was nearly destroyed by fire in 1823 (Q64).
-By 1839 it was named the ‘Castle Inn & Posting House’.
+The 1836 Poor Rate records William Cullen at the Castle Inn.
+In Pigot’s 1839 Directory it was recorded as the 'Castle Inn & Posting House'.
 The tithe return for around this date shows the Castle and its outbuildings.

-It possessed a theatre in 1904; was the Head Quarters of the Brentford Philanthropic Society (J J Cowley secretary) in 1913; it closed 1936; Brentford PO built on site 1960 (Q64 / trade directory).
-Converted to Jenny’s Restaurant (hamburger chain), an estate agents and a dry cleaners, with flats above, in 2002 (L).
+It possessed a theatre in 1904; was the Head Quarters of the Brentford Philanthropic Society (J J Cowley secretary) in 1913.

 A former resident remembers it in the 1930s as 'a pub with a dance hall above it & premises for solicitors offices'.